raspberrypilearning/3D-scene/en/step_4.md

 ---

 You can view your 3D scene **through** a sprite.
-If it sits as the front layer and is the size of the Stage, it can appear like a view through the bars of a cage or a series of window panes.
+If it is positioned as the front layer and is the size of the Stage, it can appear like a view through the bars of a cage or a series of window panes.

 --- no-print ---